 Regrettably the ASDC was wound up as a national organisation in October 2015 and therefore there is no longer an official website in its name.
 I am developing a website on which it is hoped to keep some of the spirit of the former ASDC alive and the address of the isite is http://www.deparated-divorcedand catholic.me.uk.

-The ASDC is an association of local lay self support groups; stemming from an inaugural meeting called in Manchester in 1981 in response to an increasing pressure for a more compassionate understanding of separated and divorced catholics.
-The association, warmly supported by the Bishops' Conference, has adopted a constitution (approved by the hierarchy), which qualifies it for charitable status, and has elected a co-ordinating committee based at the Headquarters in Manchester.
+The ASDC was an association of local lay self support groups; stemming from an inaugural meeting called in Manchester in 1981 in response to an increasing pressure for a more compassionate understanding of separated and divorced catholics.
+The association, warmly supported by the Bishops' Conference, had adopted a constitution (approved by the hierarchy), which qualified it for charitable status (which had been withdrawn before the Association was eventually dissolved), and had elected a co-ordinating committee based at the Headquarters in Manchester.